gautriv/gitfortechnicalwriters/pages/mydoc/firstcommand.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Let us pause our quest for now.
-In the chapters that follow, we shall unravel the mysteries of branches, the enigma of tracked and untracked files, and delve deeper into the arcane world of Git.
-Until then, may your Git commands be swift, and your repositories ever bountiful.
+This message indicates that the `index.html` file is currently untracked, meaning it’s not yet being tracked by Git.

 ## The seventh step - Final Revelation

-Go to the **myfirstgitproject** folder on your Desktop.
-Do you see a **.git** folder inside with an index.html file?
-No?
+Now, open the `myfirstgitproject` folder on your desktop.
+You should see a `.git` folder inside, along with the `index.html` file.
+This `.git` folder is where Git stores all the information about your project’s history.

-{% include goodtoknow.html content="Git generates a hidden directory named. git.
+{% include goodtoknow.html content="Git generates a hidden directory named `git`.
 This directory maintains all of the objects and references created and used by Git as part of your project's history." %}

 ## Or the alternate path

 1. Open Visual Studio Code and go to **View > Terminal** to open the terminal.
 2. On the Terminal enter `git init myfirstgitproject`.
-This command creates a new directory called **myfirstgitproject** and initialize it as a Git repository.
+This command creates a new directory called `myfirstgitproject` and initialize it as a Git repository.

-Hail, for you have now mastered the initiation of a Git repository.
-Is it not a wondrous feat?
+Congratulations, dear apprentice!
+You have successfully created your first Git repository and initiated your journey into the world of Git.